 The museum's innovative education programs reach students, teachers, and the general public statewide and throughout the region.
 From "at-the-museum" programs to outreach education and distance learning programs that bring the museum to locations across the Commonwealth, the museum's education programs are correlated directly to state and national learning standards.
 VMNH educators are leaders in the field of informal science education throughout the state, providing a vital link between the museum's important research and collections programs and all citizens of Virginia and beyond.

 In addition to its important programs in research, collections, and education, the museum also features award-winning permanent and special exhibits both at the museum and through remote sites.
-Along with the museum's permanent exhibitions, the current special exhibits Dinosaurs, Exploring Virginia, and Stories from Skeletons help to translate the museum's groundbreaking scientific research into easily understood language and concepts that supplement and highlight the Virginia Standards of Learning and the North Carolina Standard Course of Study.
+Along with the museum's permanent exhibitions, the current special exhibits Dinosaurs: Reign of the Giants and Stories from Skeletons help to translate the museum's groundbreaking scientific research into easily understood language and concepts that supplement and highlight the Virginia Standards of Learning and the North Carolina Standard Course of Study.
 From the permanent exhibit galleries Uncovering Virginia and How Nature Works to the Hahn Hall of Biodiversity and the Fossil Overlook, the museum's exhibits connect visitors to the stories of Virginia's natural past, present and future.

 The Virginia Museum of Natural History is a tremendous driver of economic growth locally, regionally, and statewide.
 In addition to the museum's measurable economic benefits, VMNH also improves the quality of life in the region, providing residents with exhibits, programs and events normally found in larger metropolitan areas.

 - $450,000 per year is spent on goods and services locally.

-- We reach over 1 million people each year through our Web site and social media outreach.
+- Over 1 million people are reached each year through website and social media outreach.